boldthemes/wp-juggler-server/README.md

 ### Complete User Documentation ###

-You can find the complete User Documentation on this link: [https://documentation.bold-themes.com/wp-juggler/](https://documentation.bold-themes.com/wp-juggler/) but, if you wish to jump right into it, read on
+You can find the complete User Documentation on this link: [https://documentation.bold-themes.com/wp-juggler/](https://documentation.bold-themes.com/wp-juggler/) but you can also find the Getting Started intructions below.

 ## Getting Started Guide ##